LangGraph

 )Applying metrics to components

 Passing metrics=[...] to CallbackHandler evaluates the overall LangGraph run.
-To evaluate a model component instead, attach metrics where the node calls the model.
+To evaluate a component instead, attach metrics where the graph creates that component.

 LLM calls